Pointer (computer programming): Back pointer

 In doubly linked lists or tree structures, a back pointer held on an element 'points back' to the item referring to the current element.
 These are useful for navigation and manipulation, at the expense of greater memory use.

-Simulation using an array index

-It is possible to simulate pointer behavior using an index to an (normally one-dimensional) array.

-Primarily for languages which do not support pointers explicitly but do support arrays, the array can be thought of and processed as if it were the entire memory range (within the scope of the particular array) and any index to it can be thought of as equivalent to a general-purpose register in assembly language (that points to the individual bytes but whose actual value is relative to the start of the array, not its absolute address in memory).

-Assuming the array is, say, a contiguous 16 megabyte character data structure, individual bytes (or a string of contiguous bytes within the array) can be directly addressed and manipulated using the name of the array with a 31 bit unsigned integer as the simulated pointer (this is quite similar to the C arrays example shown above).
-Pointer arithmetic can be simulated by adding or subtracting from the index, with minimal additional overhead compared to genuine pointer arithmetic.

-It is even theoretically possible, using the above technique, together with a suitable instruction set simulator to simulate any machine code or the intermediate (byte code) of any processor/language in another language that does not support pointers at all (for example Java / JavaScript).
-To achieve this, the binary code can initially be loaded into contiguous bytes of the array for the simulator to "read", interpret and execute entirely within the memory containing the same array.

-If necessary, to completely avoid buffer overflow problems, bounds checking can usually be inserted by the compiler (or if not, hand coded in the simulator).

 Support in various programming languages

 Ada

 Ada is a strongly typed language where all pointers are typed and only safe type conversions are permitted.
 All pointers are by default initialized to null, and any attempt to access data through a null pointer causes an exception to be raised.
 Pointers in Ada are called access types.
 Ada 83 did not permit arithmetic on access types (although many compiler vendors provided for it as a non-standard feature), but Ada 95 supports “safe” arithmetic on access types via the package System.Storage_Elements.